-Colonel Saito was inspired by Major Risaburo Saito, who unlike the character portrayed in the film was said by some to be one of the most reasonable and humane of all of the Japanese officers, usually willing to negotiate with the POWs in return for their labor.
-Such was the respect between Saito and Lieutenant-Colonel Toosey (a substitute Nicholson) that Toosey spoke up on Saito's behalf at the war-crimes tribunal after the war, saving him from the gallows.
+Col. Saito was inspired by Maj.
+Risaburo Saito, who unlike the character portrayed in the film was said by some to be one of the most reasonable and humane of all of the Japanese officers, usually willing to negotiate with the POWs in return for their labor.
+Such was the respect between Saito and Lt.
+Col. Toosey (upon whom Col. Nicholson was based) that Toosey spoke up on Saito's behalf at the war-crimes tribunal after the war, saving him from the gallows.
 Ten years after Toosey's 1975 death, Saito made a pilgrimage to England to visit his grave.

 During shooting, Alec Guinness continued to have doubts about his performance and the direction he was getting from David Lean.
 To put Guinness at ease, Lean decided to show the actor a rough cut of certain sequences.
-One night, Lean ran over an hour's worth of footage for Guinness with the actor's wife and son also attending.
-During the screening, nothing was said.
+One night, Lean ran over an hour's worth of footage for Guinness, with the actor's wife and son also attending.
+During the screening nothing was said.
 At the end, the Guinness family thanked Lean and promptly walked out, leaving the director without a clue as to what to think of their reaction (or lack of).
-Later that night, Lean received a visit from his lead actor who told him that he and his family had decided that Nicholson was the best thing that Guinness had ever done.
+Later that night, Lean received a visit from Guinness, who told him that he and his family had decided that Nicholson was the best thing that Guinness had ever done.

 David Lean initially wanted Nicholson's soldiers to enter the camp while singing "Hitler Has Only Got One Ball", a popular (during World War II) parody version of the "Colonel Bogey March" poking fun at Adolf Hitler and various other Nazi leaders.
 Sam Spiegel told him it was too vulgar, and the whistling-only version was used instead.